Arnold CircusTake in a slice of East End history over a proper East End lunch

 2. The 19 handsome red-brick buildings of the Boundary Estate radiating out from the circus.
 Dating from 1890, these Arts and Crafts-influenced apartments housed some 6,000 residents at their peak, though barely any of them were drawn from the former residents of the slum area, who were simply displaced then priced out of the new gentrified homes by the often morally confused philanthropy of the Victorians.

 3. The elegant urban planning and design of the circus and estate buildings.
 Built by the newly formed London County Council and widely thought of as the world’s first council estate, both estate and circus are a far cry from the unplanned and uncontrolled urban building explosion that had gone before it.

 4. Being at the heart of a socially minded project that continues to this day.
 Despite the chi-chi surroundings of nearby Spitalfields and the City, around two-thirds of the 500+ flats here remain under the control of Tower Hamlets Borough Council, with a unionised residents’ group and the Boundary Community Launderette on Calvert Avenue, a not-for-profit volunteer-staffed community centre and yes, launderette.
 Done with your beigel?
 Drop in to find out when one of the local community events is taking place, maybe stopping at Leila’s Café & Shop for a wi-fi-free moment of peace and contemplation over a damn fine cup of coffee.

-More places & itineraries in Shoreditch
+More recommendations in Shoreditch

-More places & itineraries in London
+More recommendations in London

 More recommendations from Yolanda Zappaterra